 - Peel or do not peel apples – for store bought texture and colour applesauce I recommend to peel.
 Core and cut apples in quarters.

-- Add to 6 or 8 quart Instant pot along with 1/4 cup water.
+- Add to 6 or 8 quart Instant Pot along with water.

 - Close the lid, set pressure release valve to Sealing and press Pressure Cook on High or Manual for 8 minutes.